junyuelin/cse15l-lab-reports/Lab_Report2.md

 ### First screenshot:
 1. The main() and handleRequest() methods are called.
 2. The main() method takes the request as a String[] argument and the handleRequest() method takes a URI object as an argument.
 There are two fields in the Handler class.
 One is `num` representing the number of requests so far and the other one is the String `output` representing the message shown on the page. `num` is initialized with the value 0 because at the beginning there is no request. `output` is initialized as an empty string because with no request, there shouldn't be any message on the page.
 3. After the first request `/add-message?s=Hello`, `num` is incremented to 1 because the first request occurred.
 And `output` is changed to `1.
 Hello` to show the message on the page.
+Also the argument `url` is changed to the URL `https://localhost2310/add-message?s=Hello`.

 ### Second screenshot:
 1. The main() and handleRequest() methods are called.
 2. The main() method takes the request as a String[] argument and the handleRequest() method takes a URI object as an argument.
 There are two fields in the Handler class.
 One is `num` representing the number of requests so far and the other one is the String `output` representing the message shown on the page. `num` is initialized with the value 0 because at the beginning there is no request.
 But after the first request, `num` is incremented to 1. `output` is initialized as an empty string because with no request, there shouldn't be any message on the page.
 But after the first request, `output` is changed to `1.
 Hello`.
 3. After the second request `/add-message?s=How are you`, `num` is incremented to 2 because the second request was sent int and `output` is changed to `1.
 Hello\n2.
-How are you`
+How are you`.
+Also the argument `url` is changed to the URL `https://localhost2310/add-message?s=How are you`.

 ## Part 2